 Use Negotiation & WIN

 There is plenty of room for to negotiate when it comes to purchase of a property.
 You just need to know how to exploit the available opportunities.

 You have to make your offer clear and concise as well as attractive to the seller.
 This can be done by offering a deposit and by letting them know that you are pre-approved and that they will not have to wait weeks for you to be approved for finance.

 When your offer has to compete with a large number of other ones, you should consider providing a larger deposit and shortening or waiving some contingencies.
-You should demonstrate that you have qualified for finance with a pre-approval letter.
+You should demonstrate that you qualify for home loan approval.